stepanataccolade/docsv2/sources/continuous_integration/image_registries/amazon_ecr.md

 2. Configure your `shippable.yml` to associate the ECR integration for your project and add few options to ensure you are building the Docker image as part of CI.

 **IMPORTANT**
 If you are using a custom image and you specify an ECR integration in your yml, we will try to login to the registry on your behalf from inside your CI build container.
-This means that for custom images, you would need the AWS Command Line Interface (CLI) installed inside your custom image if you want this to succeed, else you will get a aws: command not found error.
+This means that for custom images, you would need the AWS Command Line Interface (CLI) installed inside your custom image if you want this to succeed, else you will get a `aws: command not found` error.
 Get around this by setting `agent_only: true` for ECR integration in your `shippable.yml`.
 This will ensure that we will not attempt to login to the registry from inside your CI build container.
-However, this also means that you will not be able to pull from or push to ECR in the ci, post_ci, on_success and on_failure sections.
+However, this also means that you will not be able to pull from or push to ECR in the `ci`, `post_ci`, `on_success` and `on_failure` sections.

 If you do want to use docker commands to interact with ECR in your `ci`, `post_ci`, `on_success` or `on_failure` sections within your `shippable.yml`, then include the following in your 'Dockerfile' to install the AWS CLI: